trimble-oss/devguide/content/innersource/project-communication.md

 To set up a Google Group, go to [Google Groups](https://groups.google.com/my-groups) and choose Create Group and follow the wizard.
 All Trimble groups have an associated email address which always ends in -ug@trimble.com.

 See [Google Chat Help](https://support.google.com/groups/answer/2464926?hl=en&ref_topic=2458761) for more details on using Google Groups

+## Github discussions

+Github discussions can be enabled from the repository settings screen if you have the appropriate permissions to do so.
+For more details see [Github discussions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/enabling-or-disabling-github-discussions-for-a-repository)

 ------